Start by preheating the oven to 180 Fan / 200 C / 400 F / Gas 6

 To make the shards, just cut or break into pieces and place round the edge of your tart

-For optional decoration 3 put the walnuts, maple syrup and camelina seeds into a small frying pan and cook over a medium heat until caramelised, tossing everything very frequently.
+For optional decoration 3 put the walnuts and maple syrup into a small frying pan and cook over a medium heat until caramelised, tossing everything very frequently.
 Restrain yourself from eating all of these before they get to the tart and allow to cool before nestling in between the white chocolate shards

 And finally *phew* simply adorn your festive tart with some gorgeously red raspberries!

 If you can't find vegan chocolate orange, instead add the grated zest of 1-2 medium oranges

 If you're making this a day or a few days in advance you can make all the optional decorations as well, but don't add them to the tart until you're ready to serve!